“I want to perform their favorite song, but you know they love to sue” – From a Rap Beef Against Drake to a Super Bowl LIX Halftime Performance

 As dancers dressed in red, white, and blue, the symbolic colors of the American flag, emerged, Lamar then performs “squabble up.”
 He dominates the stage, lyrics flowing out of his mouth effortlessly.

-The camera pans to Lamar, standing in the middle of the dancers, who are at that point grouped together to resemble the American flag.
+The camera pans to Lamar, standing in the middle of the dancers, who are grouped to resemble the American flag.
 Lamar performs “HUMBLE.” from his “DAMN.” album as the dancers separate, showing Lamar in the center, which I interpreted as the current divide in this country.

 While watching Lamar perform “HUMBLE.”, I noticed that he was wearing a “a” chain.
 I naturally assumed the “a” stood for Aubrey, Drake’s real name.
 Then, I thought about the “a minor” lyric from “Not Like Us,” in which I let out a chuckle.
-(Later on I found out that Lamar’s “a” chain is in reference to the logo of his multimedia communications company, pgLang, which he founded in 2020 alongside Dave Free).
+(I found out after the halftime show that Lamar’s “a” chain is in reference to the logo of his multimedia communications company, pgLang, which he founded in 2020 with Dave Free).

 Following “HUMBLE.” was “DNA.”, another track off the “DAMN.” album.
 Lamar went across the stage, showcasing his rapping abilities as the dancers danced behind him.

 Then, the instrumental to “Euphoria” played, the first of many disses Lamar released during the height of the beef.
-Lamar’s performance during “Euphoria” was one of my favorite moments during the halftime show, as I thought back to day “Euphoria” dropped and my first time listening to it (I was outside sitting in my patio with my jaw dropped.
-I frantically texted my sister how Lamar ate Drake up).
+Lamar’s performance during “Euphoria” was one of my favorite moments during the halftime show, as I thought back to the day “Euphoria” dropped and my first time listening to it (I was outside sitting on my patio with my jaw dropped.
+I frantically texted my sister how Lamar ate Drake up.

-After “euphoria”, Lamar’s performance the transitions to him and the group of dancers dressed in white at a street light.
+After “euphoria”, Lamar’s performance transitions to him and the group of dancers dressed in white at a street light.
 He raps “man at the garden,” another “GNX” track.
-Although it was one of the many laid back moments of the halftime show, you can easily hear the grit and passion in Lamar’s voice through his rapping.
+Although it was one of the many laid-back moments of the halftime show, you can easily hear the grit and passion in Lamar’s voice through his rapping.

 After Uncle Sam says that, Lamar then performs “peekaboo,” as the camera does a 360, showing the dancers dressed in white doing various dance moves.
 I noticed that they are performing in the “X” section, one of the PlayStation buttons on the stage.